Has America normalized violence as a way of life?

 Her only concern is for the next generation in a nation hell-bent on having higher military spending than half the world combined and convinced it’s for the collective good.
 Isn’t it time we normalize peace?

-Caryssa Flynn was a driven high-tech marketing professional for over twenty years, with the computer network world hard-wired into her brain.
-The allure of power and money pulled her three-thousand miles away from everything she knew and loved— to Silicon Valley.
+Caryssa Flynn was a driven high-tech marketing professional with the computer network world hard-wired into her brain.
+The allure of power and money pulled her three-thousand miles away from everything she knew and loved — to Silicon Valley.
 Until she gives birth to her only child in her forties and nothing is about herself anymore.

 Set within the San Francisco Bay Area, Caryssa befriends a group of parents as eclectic as the cafes, shops, and surreal beauty surrounding them.
 Together, they ride the emotional arc of parenting within these tumultuous times.

 This includes ANNA BEAUVAIS, a charismatic and successful artist originally from Paris living in picturesque Sausalito.
-Anna’s tragic past losing both her daughters paints a portrait of the fragility and resilience of family, while a deep and abiding admiration for her emerges.
+Anna’s tragic past of losing both her daughters paints a portrait of the fragility and resilience of family, while a deep and abiding admiration for her emerges.
 Especially after she puts a boy’s life before legal greed.
 A boy whose car fatally struck her youngest daughter in a skateboarding accident.
-Living variously through Anna’s pain and strength aide in setting the path in what really matters in life: love, human compassion, and family.
+Living variously through Anna’s pain and strength aids in setting the path to what really matters in life: love, human compassion, family, and friends.

 Echoed throughout is a startling and disturbing emergence of a culture—ours-— mindlessly threatening to squander all that is dear to our hearts.
 This culture shock stirs the parent’s collective conscience, bringing them to understand the ache of late America.